kungpfui/pibeanie-stereo15/README.md

 - [AO4803A] P-FET, with <46mOhm RDSon does the reverse polarity protection and in-rush current limiting.
 - [TI TPS62133] 5V/3A step-down converter powers the Raspberry Pi and easily an additional Raspberry Pi 7" display ... and USB hard drives.
-- [TAS5713] class D amplifier with a superb output filter design and superior 15000 hour low ESR (23mOhm!) polymer aluminum decoupling capacitors.
+- [TAS5713] class D amplifier with a superb output filter design and superior 15000 hour @ 105°C low ESR (23mOhm!)
+[Nippon Chemi Con PXG Series] polymer aluminum decoupling capacitors.
+They should last forever!
 - solder-pads for optional IR receiver.
 Vishay TSOP32xxx series.
 - solder-pads for device tree blob EEPROM (which is not tested nowadays)
 - modular connector (I like them) and 5.5/2.1mm jack.
 Cheap screw terminals would work as well.